jonathan-white/365-cards/README.md

-# 365-cards
+# 365 Cards for Hospitalized Kids
-365 cards for hospitalized kids.
-See http://www.cardsforhospitalizedkids.com/ for ways you can get involved.
+Visit http://www.cardsforhospitalizedkids.com/ to find ways you can get involved.